Markus Giesecke

-Markus Giesecke (born 15 April 1979) is a German futsal player from Regensburg, Germany who plays for Futsal Allgaeu, a futsal club based in Kaufbeuren, Germany.
+Markus Giesecke (born 15 April 1979) is a German futsal player from Regensburg, Germany who plays for DJK Würmtal Futsal, a futsal club based in the district of Munich, Germany.

 Club career

 He started playing futsal in Spain and England and was signed by Futsal Club Regensburg in 2014 to play in the newly founded Futsal-Bayernliga, where he made his debut in Regensburg's 5-4 victory over SpVgg Bayreuth on matchday 3.
 In the winter break 2015/16 he was transferred to then first division side TV Wackersdorf.
 He came from the bench in Wackersdorf's 9-4 victory over Cosmos Hoechst on the last matchday and appeared in a total of 14 matches during his two-season spell with the Upper Palatinate club.
 He scored his first goal in the Futsal-Regionalliga on 8 October 2016 (matchday 4) in a 9-5 away loss to Germania Ober-Roden.
 During the off-season, he helped Wackersdorf to win their own international futsal tournament in Wackersdorf against German and Czech Republican top teams and the Portus Rothaus Cup in Pforzheim.
 In Wackersdorf's colours, he took part in the 2016 Mitropa Futsal Cup in Vienna where he played against the best sides from Central Europe.
 In April 2017, he moved to Segunda División B side CD Internacional Intxaurrondo to further develop his futsal skills and tactical knowledge.
 He made his debut in the Liga Gipuzkoana on the penultimate matchday of the 2016-17 season, in a 1-1 draw against Egarri Taberna on 8 April 2017.
 He played for the Basque side until May 2018 and was then resigned by Futsal Club Regensburg.
 In August 2019 he published a video on his YouTube channel showing him shooting and sinking fifteen consecutive balls in a five-hole goal wall.
-In the summer of 2021 he moved to newly promoted Regionalliga side Futsal Allgaeu on a free transfer.
+In 2025 he moved to newly founded Futsal-Bezirksliga side DJK Würmtal Futsal, where he made his debut on the first matchday of the 2025-26 season in a 7-3 away win over GBF München.